 U.S. ACOE Permit Information

-The comments also stated that the Army Corps must consider as an alternative to the proposed landfill the construction of an anaerobic digestion/composting facility on the site, as proposed by the Pala Band in its comments, or a similar non-landfill project on or off the site.
-Such an alternative waste management project would satisfy the need for the project and would avoid impacts to waters of the United States.
-That would make such an alternative the “least environmentally damaging practicable alternative” (“LEDPA”) under the Clean Water Act.
-The Army Corps can only approve a Clean Water Act Section 404 permit for a project that is the LEDPA.
+The comments also make clear that there are on-site alternatives to the proposed landfill that would avoid the canyon and sacred sites.
+Specifically, the construction of an anaerobic digestion/composting facility on the site described in the Pala Band’s comments, or a similar non-landfill project on or off the site, would satisfy the expressed “waste management” purpose of the proposed landfill, but would avoid impacts to waters of the United States.
+That makes such an alternative project the “least environmentally damaging practicable alternative” (“LEDPA”) under the Clean Water Act.
+The Army Corps can only approve a Section 404 permit for a project that is the LEDPA.

 The 2015 comments also pointed out that the Army Corps’ January 2014 letter to the applicant had identified significant problems with the information included in the DEIS that was provided for public comment.
 The information that was not included, and the long delay since the DEIS was issued for public comment (nearly four years), warrants the preparation of a supplemental DEIS for further public review and comment.
 A supplemental DEIS should be prepared before a Final EIS is prepared.

 The Army Corps also has begun the consultation process with interested Native American Tribes under Section 106 of the National Historic Preservation Act.
 That consultation is required because the proposed landfill would cause direct impacts to Gregory Mountain, Medicine Rock, and other sites which are eligible for listing on the National Register and which have cultural significance to the Tribes.